coding-to-music/battlecode2021/README.md

 # THIS IS WHERE I LEFT OFF
 # THIS IS WHERE I LEFT OFF

+# Use VSCode
+# Install IntelliJ
+### View instructions for:
+- IntelliJ IDEAEclipseTerminal
+- Install IntelliJ IDEA Community Edition from here.
+In the Welcome to IntelliJ IDEA window that pops up when you start IntelliJ, select Import Project
+In the Select File or Dictionary to Import window, select the build.gradle file in the scaffold folder.
+- Hit OK.
+We need to set the jdk properly;
+- open the settings with File > Settings (IntelliJ IDEA > Preferences on Mac) or ctrl+alt+s.
+- Navigate to Build, Execution, Deployment > Build Tools > Gradle and
+- change Gradle JVM to 1.8
+Time for a first build!
+- On the right side of the screen, click the small button that says gradle and has a picture of an elephant.
+- Navigate to battlecode20-scaffold > Tasks > battlecode and double click on build.
+- This will install the client and engine for you.
+If you haven't seen any errors, you should be good to go.
+There should now be a folder called client in your scaffold folder; if you go in there, and double click the Battlecode Client application, you should be able to run and watch matches.
+(Please don't move that application, it will be sad.)
+If you're on Linux, navigate to the client folder and run ./battlecode-visualizer to launch the client.

+### Error - Terminal won’t load from within Intellij and Gradle won’t build
+You may get this message:

+Message when trying to open Terminal within Intellij
+Platform SDK does not point to valid JDK

+# STEP 3: Build the game - LOCAL SETUP
+Open a terminal in the scaffold you just downloaded.
+Run the commands `./gradlew update` and `./gradlew build`
+We recommend using an IDE like IntelliJ IDEA or Eclipse to work on Battlecode, but you can also use your favorite text editor combined with a terminal.
+Battlecode 2020 uses Gradle to run tasks like run, debug and jarForUpload (but don't worry about that — you don't need to install it).

 # Install the sample player bot

 # Have the sample bot play itself